 When a member of the audience asked a question about hardware and software resource utilization, the panel quickly agreed, the Cloud (in particular, public cloud offerings such as MS Azure) provide the flexibility for data scientists to scale resources up and down, rapidly and dynamically.

 Working in financial services does, however, provide some unique challenges when it comes to dealing with public cloud systems.
 In particular, privacy and personally identifiable information (PII) need to be considered with the utmost urgency.
 Hardly a day goes by when there isn’t news of yet another privacy breach or data theft.
-Keeping customer data and privacy top of mind when designing solutions is absolutely critical for the
+Keeping customer data and privacy top of mind when designing solutions is absolutely critical for the longterm success and viability of data initiatives.

 Regulators can help, regulators can hinder